Skip to main content

 7. Farnham Castle, Surrey

 Want a fairytale day on one of England’s most historic country estates?
 Farnham Castle delivers on all fronts.
-The Great Lawn is the ultimate spot to host your post-ceremony drinks and capture photos with loved ones, while the magnificent Great Hall is an effortlessly elegant place for a wedding breakfast of more than 230 guests – and a whopping 350 come evening.
+The Great Lawn is the ultimate spot to host your post-ceremony drinks and capture photos with loved ones, while the magnificent Great Hall is an effortlessly elegant place for a wedding breakfast of more than 230 guests – and 265 come evening.

 There’s a wealth of ceremony spots to choose from, too.
 Perhaps you’ll pick the charming Lantern Hall with its period details, the Winchester Suite with its stunning chandeliers and views across Farnham Park, or one of the pretty on-site chapels.
 There’s also the option to host your nuptials outside, with the majestic gardens as your backdrop.